 To calculate the estimated enterprise value of Mediacom using the discounted cash flow method, Barclays Capital added (i) Mediacom's projected after-tax unlevered free cash flows for the fiscal fourth quarter of 2010 and fiscal years 2011 through 2015 based on the Company's Projections under the September Forecast and the June Forecast, as applicable, and (ii) the "terminal value" of Mediacom as of December 31, 2015, and discounted such amount to its present value using a range of selected discount rates.
 The after-tax unlevered free cash flows were calculated by taking the tax-affected earnings before interest, tax expense and amortization (excluding amortization of purchased intangibles) and subtracting capital expenditures and adjusting for changes in working capital.
-The residual value of Mediacom at the end of the forecast period, or "terminal value," was estimated by selecting a range of terminal value multiples based on selected comparable company analysis, and applying such range to the Company Projections in the September Forecast, as applicable.
+The residual value of Mediacom at the end of the forecast period, or "terminal value," was estimated by selecting a range of terminal value multiples based on selected comparable company analysis for the end of third quarter period of 2010 of 5.5x to 6.5x, which was derived by analyzing the results from the selected comparable company analysis, and applying such range to the Company Projections in the September Forecast or the June Forecast, as applicable.

 The range of after-tax discount rates of 7.5% to 8.5% was selected based on an analysis of the weighted average cost of capital of Mediacom.
-Barclays Capital ther calculated a range of implied prices per share of Mediacom by subtracting estimated net debt as of the end of third quarter of 2010 in the amount of \$3,248 million from the estimated enterprise value using the discounted cash flow method and dividing the result by the fully diluted number of shares of Mediacom
+Barclays Capital then calculated a range of implied prices per share of Mediacom by subtracting estimated net debt as of the end of third quarter of 2010 in the amount of \$3,248 million from the estimated enterprise value using the discounted cash flow method and dividing the result by the fully diluted number of shares of Mediacom common stock.
+For more information on the range of terminal value multiples selected from the selected comparable company analysis, including the specific terminal value multiples observed, please see the Discussion Materials presented by Barclays Capital to the special committee and the board of directors of Mediacom on November 12, 2010, attached as Exhibit (c)(2) to the Schedule 13E-3 filed with the SEC by Mediacom, Merger Sub and Rocco B. Commisso on December 3.
+2010.